raymondbernard/sshcommander/README.md

 ### Configuration
 We are using the nvidia api as our AI platform to generate configuration descriptions.
 The LLM is based on Meta's LLama2 code 32b
-The AI assistant requires an API key which should be stored in the `.env` file.
+The AI assistant requires an OpenAPI key which should be stored in the `.env` file.
 - You will need to update the URL in app.py.

 # Documentation